‘We have nothing’: Families seek safety from bombs inside Gaza hospitals

 ‘All scenarios open’: Hezbollah chief in first speech since Israel-Gaza war

-Israeli air strike on ambulance kills 15, injures 60, Gaza officials say
+Israeli air strike on ambulances kills 15, injures 60, Gaza officials say

 It is only the latest sign of the new reality as the Israel-Hamas war reaches its 29th day on Saturday, with growing fears of medical supply shortages and explosions disrupting the vital health services unfolding at hospitals and clinics.